zacchiro/beangrep/README.md

                                   match is found.  [default: no-quiet] --skip-internals / --no-skip-internals
                                   When matching, ignore internal information
-                                  not visible in the ledger.
+                                  not visible in the journal.
 This includes the automatic metadata: filename, lineno.
                                   [default: skip-internals]
   -v, --invert-match              Invert the sense of matching: return entries
                                   that do *not* match given criteria.
 This